Can tides explain the low dark matter density in Fornax?: Understanding the low dark matter density in Fornax

 \section{Understanding the low dark matter density in Fornax}

-We now place our findings in the context of the observed properties of the Fornax dwarf galaxy.
+We now place our findings in the context of the inferred properties of the Fornax dwarf galaxy and summarise the ability of various mechanisms (or their combination) to explain these properties in Table~\ref{table1}.

 Kinematic analyses suggest that Fornax has a low dark matter density, both in its centre and its outskirts, as compared to expectations from abundance matching in $\Lambda$CDM.
 One explanation for this is the formation of a dark matter core through baryonic processes.
 Cores can form as a consequence of dark matter `heating' over time due to supernovae feedback associated with extended periods of star formation.
 For such a model to fit Fornax's low density at all radii on its own, Fornax requires a dark matter core of size $\sim 1$\,kpc and density $\sim 5 \times 10^7$\,M$_\odot$\,kpc$^{-3}$.
-In this scenario, Fornax inhabits a halo with a high pre-infall mass, of order $M_{200} \sim 1-2 \times 10^{10}$\,M$_\odot$, consistent with abundance matching (see Section~\ref{sec:fornaxmass} and \citealt{readerkal}).
+In this scenario, Fornax inhabits a halo with a high pre-infall mass, of order $M_{200,\rm dyn} \sim 1-2 \times 10^{10}$\,M$_\odot$, consistent with the value inferred from abundance matching $M_{200,\langle \rm SFR \rangle}$ (see Section~\ref{sec:fornaxmass} and \citealt{readerkal}).

-Alternatively, Fornax could inhabit a cusped dark matter halo, with its low density owing entirely to tides.
+Alternatively, Fornax could inhabit a cuspy dark matter halo, with its low density owing entirely to tides.
 This can occur if Fornax is on a low pericentre orbit around the Milky Way, or if it experienced tidal interactions with other galaxies prior to infall.
-This scenario requires Fornax's pre-infall $M_{200}$ to be significantly lower than that inferred from abundance matching.
-Abundance matching can return a larger pre-infall $M_{200}$ if Fornax's stellar mass is overestimated, if its SFR was boosted due to its interaction with the Milky Way, or if the abundance matching relations we have used in this paper are not appropriate for satellites like Fornax (see Section~\ref{sec:fornaxmass}).
-Such cuspy profiles are still at $2-3\sigma$ tension with the kinematics of Fornax below $R_{1/2}$ (see Fig.~\ref{fig7}), however.
-A core in these regions, created though dark matter heating by supernovae feedback, for example, would provide a better agreement with the data.
+This scenario requires Fornax's pre-infall $M_{200, \rm dyn}$ to be significantly lower than that inferred from abundance matching with star formation rate.
+Abundance matching can return a pre-infall $M_{200,\langle \rm SFR \rangle}$ that is biased high if Fornax's stellar mass is overestimated, if its SFR was boosted due to its interaction with the Milky Way, or if the abundance matching relations we have used in this paper are not appropriate for satellites like Fornax (see Section~\ref{sec:fornaxmass}).
+We note that the analysis of HST data by \citet{rusakov} suggests an SFR boost in Fornax 5~Gyr ago, which may coincide with its orbital pericentre (see the right panel of Fig.~\ref{fig2}).
+Cuspy profiles are still at $>2\sigma$ tension with the kinematics of Fornax below $R_{1/2}$ (see Fig.~\ref{fig8}), however.
+A core in these regions, created through dark matter heating by supernovae feedback, for example, would provide a better agreement with the data.